Surprising Remote Work Burnout Statistics in 2024

 Lacking workplace inspiration

 Home-based working can be incredibly isolating, and can decrease employee motivation.
-When people feel burnt out by work, they want to do anything but work. prove that chronic burnout changes the anatomy and functioning of the brain.
+When people feel burnt out by work, they want to do anything but work.
+Scientific studies prove that chronic burnout changes the anatomy and functioning of the brain.
 In a heightened state of stress, our brains switch to “survival mode”, impairing inspiration and a desire to work.

 There are several ways that employers can help remote employees combat a lack of workplace inspiration.
 One way is to encourage a sense of belonging.
 Employers can start by establishing a set of collective team values.